minhtienvu/url_shortener/README.md

     * Method: DELETE
 #### API External
 * Login
-    * Description: Get a new token from your email and password.
-The token is valid for 10 minutes.
+    * Description: Get a new token from your email and password(The token is valid for 10 minutes).
+Use this token to call API `/api/encode` and `/api/decode`
     * URL: `/api/auth/login`
     * Method: POST
     * Params